olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

    ```

   :::note
-   Yes, I know, this command doesn't exactly correspond to the Larousse definition of simple...
+   Yes, I know, this command doesn't exactly match Larousse's definition of simple...
   :::

-2. Generate the latest tagged version of this blog in PDF, HTML and EPUB formats:
+2. Generate the latest tagged version of this blog in PDF, HTML, and EPUB formats:

    ```bash
    $ make all